micro-community/how-to-join/README.md

 ### Step 1 : Review your enthusiasm

-did you have ,at least, one repo in your github more than 6 month ?
+did you have ,at least, any coding experience more 1 years?

 yes -----> to Step 2

-no ,but i still want to join ----> to step 3

 no, i think ,i will come later ? ----> welcome back next time.